 Young, et al. v.
 American Brands Inc., et al., Case No. 97-19984cv, Civil District Court, Louisiana, Orleans Parish (case filed 11/12/97).
 This purported personal injury class action is brought on behalf of plaintiff and all similarly situated residents in Louisiana who, though not themselves cigarette smokers, were exposed to secondhand smoke from cigarettes that were manufactured by the defendants, including Liggett, and suffered injury as a result of that exposure.
 The plaintiffs seek an unspecified amount of compensatory and punitive damages.
 No class certification hearing has been held.
-In 2013, plaintiffs' motion to stay the case was granted.
+The case has been stayed for a number of years, with the stay renewed every few years.
+The last stay was entered on March 16, 2016 and stays the case, including all discovery, pending the completion of the smoking cessation program ordered by the court in Scott v.
+The American Tobacco Co.